 Decatur County REMC is a member-owned electric cooperative headquartered in Greensburg, Indiana.
 As a cooperative, Decatur County REMC follows seven core principles that are universal to cooperatives worldwide.
 Among those principles is one stressing education, training and information.
 Indiana Connection, a monthly magazine published especially for Indiana’s electric cooperative members, is one way the REMC informs and educates its members.
 Indiana Connection is available not only in a print format, but as an electronic publication for those who prefer getting their information on their electronic devices.

-Chairman Tom Crowe called the Nov.
-20, 2018, meeting to order at 6:30 p.m., and Jason Barnhorst kept minutes of the meeting.
-All members of the board were present.
-Also present was DCREMC CEO Brett Abplanalp.
-Upon motion by Jason Barnhorst, seconded by Lawrence Young, and carried, the agenda of the meeting was approved by… Continue reading.
+• Chairman Steve AmRhein called the meeting to order at 6:30 p.m., and Michael Brelage kept minutes of the meeting. • All members of the board were present.
+Also present was DCREMC CEO Brett Abplanalp and DCREMC staff members Jennie Meyer and Rachel Sullivan. • Upon motion by Dale Wernke, seconded by Jason Barnhorst, and… Continue reading.

 Gavin Scherschel walks a small piece of wood over to a tabletop circular saw and carefully trims it to the perfect length.
 He is on a team building a model home in the construction trades program at the North Lawrence Career Center.
 A year ago, the process of trimming a piece of wood was not… Continue reading.

 We are grinding out the last few weeks of summer and heading into fall full of energy (pun intended).
 I am excited about what we are working on and the strategies that we’ve established to help guide the way.
 As I mentioned last month, one of our current strategic initiatives is operational excellence.
 In order… Continue reading.